Airy59/OntoJSON/QUICK_START.md

 3. **Use GUI First**: Easier to experiment with rules
 4. **Save Configs**: Export working configurations for reuse
 5. **Check Logs**: Enable verbose logging for debugging
+6. **Single vs. Multiple**:
+   - Use single ontology for quick transformations
+   - Use multiple when you need to combine domains
+7. **Mix Sources**: Combine local files and remote URIs in one transformation
+8. **Composite Benefits**: Automatic import resolution and dependency handling